 The first book makes the case.
 This one is what to actually do, where, in what order.
-One-hundred-plus state-and-country adaptations, beginning with at-cost food assurance and culminating in the closed-loop factory that produces every staple a civilization needs — drawn from existing precedent, not utopian theory.
+One-hundred-plus state-and-country adaptations, beginning with at-cost food assurance and culminating in the closed-loop factory that produces every staple a civilization needs, drawn from documented operational precedent.

-The voice is engineering, not utopian.
-Every proposal is anchored in operational precedent — the U.S. military commissary running since 1867, the Roman annona civica from 30 BC, Mondragón's worker-cooperative federation since 1956, Switzerland's Federal Council since 1848.
+The voice is engineering.
+Every proposal is anchored in operational precedent, the U.S. military commissary running since 1867, the Roman annona civica from 30 BC, Mondragón's worker-cooperative federation since 1956, Switzerland's Federal Council since 1848.
 The book does not ask the reader to imagine a different world.
 It documents the world that already works, then asks why it has not been extended.

 State legislators, policy aides, civil-society organizers, civic engineers, and policy-press readers.